MagnusThome/RejsaCAN-ESP32/README.md

 You can hook the board up straight to the car's OBD2 port or attach it directly to any CAN bus.
 You just need to connect the four wires.
 12V power, ground, CAN high and low.
 There is of course a bus termination resistor on the board, it can be disabled if not needed by cutting a pcb trace and optionally mounting a pin header and jumper.

-## Three on board LEDs

-The board has two LEDs that are controlled by pins on the ESP32.
-These can be used for anything, like indicating Wifi/BLE being connected, errors or whatnot.

-There is also a third LED that indicates that the board is powered on.

 ## Housing

 Check out 3D printable housings in the <a href=3dprint>the 3D-print directory</a>.
 So far I've made one housing where you connect using a cable and another one with an integrated OBD2 connector to plug directly into the car.